-- The significance of the activity to the Group's business; and - The greater level of audit effort to evaluate the Group's application of the requirements of the accounting standard AASB 6 Exploration for and Evaluation of Mineral Resources, in particular the presence of impairment indicators.
+- The significance of the activity to the Group's business and the significance of the balance which is 23% of the total assets balance; and - The greater level of audit effort to evaluate the Group's application of the requirements of the accounting standard AASB 6 Exploration for and Evaluation of Mineral Resources, in particular the presence of impairment indicators.
 The presence of impairment indicators would necessitate a detailed analysis by the Group of the value of exploration and evaluation assets.